 - War Is Hell: Guernica, perhaps the most iconic anti-war painting of all time, depicts the Spanish Civil War bombardement of the Spanish town Guernica.

 - What Could Have Been: David Attenborough tells a story in his autobiography about his attempt to create a highbrow station ident for BBC2.
 As he was already on good terms with both Picasso and Igor Stravinsky, he figured it would be a real coup to have Picasso do the visuals and Stravinsky the music.
-Picasso was actually up for it, provided Stravinsky agreed too, but Stravinsky's Composer Existence Failure in 1971 put the kibosh on it.
+Picasso was actually up for it, provided Stravinsky agreed too, but Stravinsky's death in 1971 put the kibosh on it.

 References to Picasso in popular culture